pepaslabs/pogoplug_mobile_uboot_installer/README.md

 1. **Plug it into your local network** and turn it on (connect the power supply).

-   The Pogoplug will boot a busybox-based Linux install and try to grab a DHCP address.
+   The Pogoplug will boot its busybox-based Linux install and try to grab a DHCP address.

 2. **Figure out what IP address it got** from DHCP.